ecraft/ecraft-logging_library/README.md

 This library provides logging support for your application or framework, with an opinionated default configuration in terms of log format, etc.

 It is compatible with both JRuby and MRI.
-Requires Ruby 2.2+.

 Wraps the functionality of [mixlog-log](https://github.com/chef/mixlib-log).